 Ajay is a successful semi-retired businessman.
 The car is clearly massively important to his ordinary mobility and his sense of his self.
 Nothing unusual there, but he was unusual in imagining the bicycle accruing some status as a recreational vehicle, “if it’s on the back of a BMW or Merc”.

-Within this community we got no sense whatsoever, then, that the bicycle could ever be chosen above the car as a vehicle.
+Here then we got no sense that the bicycle could ever be chosen above the car as a vehicle.
 We know that is not more widely the case; indeed, recent evidence shows a higher incidence of cycling amongst people with access to a car than those without.

 Who cycles then?

-People from this group tend also to have more recent experience of cycling, in India; however most are terrified of riding on the roads here, and stick if possible to pavements (as the comments in the previous post of Amini, originally from Morocco but who came to the UK via the Netherlands, also demonstrated, cycling almost gets ‘knocked out of them’ by Britain’s streets).
+People from this group tend also to have recent experience of cycling, in India; however most find the roads here terrifying, and stick to pavements (as the comments in the previous post of Amini, originally from Morocco but who came to the UK via the Netherlands, also demonstrated, cycling almost gets ‘knocked out of them’ by Britain’s streets).
 I’ll describe rationales for pavement cycling in more detail in the next story.
-For now suffice to say that even regular cyclists genuinely cannot imagine cycling on some of the roads which inevitably form part of their ordinary journeys; for example, referring to the local main road, Sundara says:
+For now suffice to say even regular cyclists genuinely cannot imagine cycling on some local roads; for example, referring to the local main road, Sundara says:

 “if you look at it there’s no way to cycle, because there is a dual carriageway and then there are pavements, but there is no cycle lane.
 So you definitely cannot do it … You cannot cycle on the road where there are cars.
 The cars are very close to the pavement so where would you then cycle?”